• Skip to primary navigation

 • Pour ⅔ of brownie batter into prepared 8x8 pan and spread to edges.
 Top with half of caramel sauce.
 Add remaining brownie batter on top and spread to edges.
 Drizzle with remaining caramel sauce.

-• Bake for about 22-24 minutes, or until toothpick comes out clean (or with crumbs, not raw batter).
+• Bake for about 22-24 minutes, or until the top looks set and a toothpick comes out with moist crumbs (not raw batter).
 Remove from oven and sprinkle with sea salt (optional).
-Allow to cool completely before slicing and serving.

 Equipment Recommendations